Medical and surgical retina

 How long does it take to recover from retinal detachment surgery?

-You will need approximately 2 to 4 weeks to recover before resuming your usual activities.
+You will need approximately 4 weeks to recover before resuming your usual activities.
 Individual recovery times may vary.

 How painful is retina surgery?